Rica350/Ai_bias_Audit/README.md

 Create a new branch (feature-name)

-Commit changes and submit a Pull Request
+Commit your changes and submit a Pull Request

-**📜 License**
+📜 License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute with attribution.
+You are free to use, modify, and distribute the project with proper attribution.

-**👥 Team & Acknowledgments**
+👥 Team & Acknowledgments

 Developed by TechTeam

-Special thanks to the CAPACITI training initiative for guidance and support
+Special thanks to the CAPACITI training initiative for guidance and support.

-**📢 Notes for Users**
+📢 Notes for Users

-The Colab notebook allows anyone to run the analysis without local setup
+The Colab notebook allows anyone to run the analysis without setting up a local environment.

+The data.csv file must be uploaded before execution.

-The PowerPoint is designed for non-technical stakeholders to understand bias insights
+The PowerPoint slides are designed for non-technical stakeholders to easily understand bias insights.

-Feel free to fork, modify, or contribute improvements to the project
+Feel free to fork, modify, or contribute improvements to the project.

-**📚 References**
+📚 References

 Barocas, S., Hardt, M., & Narayanan, A. (2019).
 Fairness and Machine Learning: Limitations and Opportunities